Light (surname): Etymology

 Coming from Middle English, there are several possible meanings.
-From the Middle English lyght it means a happy, cheerful person.
+In Middle English, lyght means a happy, cheerful person.
 The Old English leoht could be a person who is ‘bright’ or ‘cheerful’.

 The two forms of light - leoht and lioht had distinct meanings, but became mixed over time.
 The Middle English word lite, coming from Old English l¯t ‘little’, also became lyght.